exonum/exonum-doc/src/architecture/transactions.md

 # Transactions

-A transaction in a Blockchain (as in usual databases) is a group of sequential operations with the database, which is a logical unit of work with data.
+A transaction in a Blockchain (as in usual databases) is a group of sequential operations with the database and is a logical unit of work with data.
 So any business logic of the project with Exomum should be formulated using different types of transactions.
-A transaction can be executed either entirely and successfully, respecting the integrity of the data and regardless of the other transactions going in parallel, or not performed at all, and then it should not have any effect.
-A transaction could be created by the allowed entities (for example, a private key owner could initialize its coins transfer for cryptocurrency) and send for the distributed system of validators for the consideration.
-If the transaction is correct, it would be included in a block of the Blockchain throw the validators voting process via the Consensus algorithm work.
+A transaction can be either executed either entirely and successfully, respecting the integrity of the data and regardless of the other transactions going in parallel, or a transaction can be not performed at all, and then it should not have any effect.
+A transaction could be created by the allowed entities (for example, a private key owner could initialize its coins transfer for cryptocurrency) and sent for the distributed system of validators for the consideration.
+If the transaction is correct, it would be included in a block of the Blockchain through the validators voting process via the Consensus algorithm work.

 A transaction consists of